lnyielea/react-isomorphic-app/readme.md

 express controller hot reload.

-use NODE_PATH require module. same node side and webpack.
+use NODE_PATH require module. for same path from node side and webpack.

 # base on